 In a nutshell, this book is negative.
 Frank is portrayed as – and he may very well have been – a severely flawed human being, a fact that us fans may simply have to live with.
 The book takes a jaundiced view of Frank Sinatra the man and spends very little time honouring his artistic achievements.
 The problem for fans is that the book is so well researched that you are basically left with no choice but to accept the reporting of Summers and Swan.
 The only loophole fans can find is the slant that Summers puts on his findings, findings that could be interpreted another way.
 In other words, perhaps we can’t argue with his conclusions but maybe we can debate about what these conclusions mean.

-The last pages of A Life are very unemotional, almost depressing.
+The last pages of The Life are very unemotional, almost depressing.
 There is no celebratory tone reminding the reader of the joy Frank Sinatra has brought to many people, the role he played in people’s lives and in history.
 The reader is left to decide how he or she feels about all this negative reporting.
 And actually this applies to many or all of the entertainers we’ve loved through history, those who have fallen afoul of the laws of God and/or man.
 Can you watch I Spy reruns starring Bill Cosby?
 Can you still enjoy the magnificent The Usual Suspects featuring an Oscar-winning performance by Kevin Spacey?
 How do you feel listening to stern father Bing Crosby sing or watching Fred Astaire dance in Swing Time?
 Have you discarded the Quentin Tarantino films produced by Harvey Weinstein’s company Miramax?
-If we disregarded an artists’ work because of their personal failings, we wouldn’t be left with much to watch or listen to.
-There is much to learn about Frank Sinatra in A Life and your perspective will be tested.
+If we disregarded an artist’s work because of their personal failings, we wouldn’t be left with much to watch or listen to.
+There is much to learn about Frank Sinatra in The Life and your perspective will be tested.
 Be brave and dig in.